rafeca/rafeca.github.com/_posts/2017-04-01-improve-setup-time-webrtc.markdown

 about when [Firefox will implement this functionality](https://bugzilla.mozilla.org/show_bug.cgi?id=1291894).

-In a simple demo that you can find [here](https://jsfiddle.net/rn22efjd/4/), the time required for getting the user media, creating the peer conneciton and completing the candidates gathering is reduced from 221ms to 180ms, around 19% reduction.
+In a simple demo that you can find [here](https://jsfiddle.net/rn22efjd/4/), the time required for getting the user media, creating the peer connection and completing the candidates gathering is reduced from 221ms to 180ms, around 19% reduction.

 Reducing as much as possible the call setup time is a key factor